 Questions and Answers about Behçet’s Disease

-This booklet contains general information about Behçet’s (Beh-CHETS or Beh-SHETS) disease.
+This publication contains general information about Behçet’s (Beh-CHETS or Beh-SHETS) disease.
 It describes what Behçet’s disease is and how it may develop.
 It also explains how Behçet’s disease is diagnosed and treated.
-At the end is a list of key words to help you understand the terms used in this booklet.
-If you have further questions after reading this booklet, you may wish to discuss them with your doctor.
+At the end is a list of key words to help you understand the terms used in this publication.
+If you have further questions after reading this publication, you may wish to discuss them with your doctor.

 The disease was first described in 1937 by Dr. Hulusi Behçet, a dermatologist in Turkey.
 Behçet’s disease is now recognized as a chronic condition that causes canker sores or ulcers in the mouth and on the genitals, and inflammation in parts of the eye.
 In some people, the disease also results in arthritis (swollen, painful, stiff joints), skin problems, and inflammation of the digestive tract, brain, and spinal cord.

 Behçet’s disease is common in the Middle East, Asia, and Japan; it is rare in the United States.
 In Middle Eastern and Asian countries, the disease affects more men than women.
 In the United States, the opposite is true.
 Behçet’s disease tends to develop in people in their twenties or thirties, but people of all ages can develop this disease.